amw-zero/reliability-blog/_texts/input-space-the-final-frontier.md

 [^fn6]: I explained the reasoning behind each analysis, but these become easier over time.
 You use the rule of product to compute _n_ for a record type. _n_ of an enum type is simply equal to the number of variants there are.
 And _n_ of an array or list is equal to 2^_B_ where _B_ is some practical bound on the data that can be stored in the array.

-[^fn7]: Note, searching for "state space" will frequently returns results for [state-space representation or state-space models](https://en.wikipedia.org/wiki/State-space_representation).
+[^fn7]: Note, searching for "state space" will frequently return results for [state-space representation or state-space models](https://en.wikipedia.org/wiki/State-space_representation).
 They may draw on similar concepts, but this is not what I'm talking about.
 I'm referring to [this notion](https://en.wikipedia.org/wiki/State_space) of state space, where it represents the individual states that a discrete system can be in.